 - 1. Demonstrate appropriate, respectful, and safe behavior with VYOA staff, sectional coaches, and fellow students - 2.
 Put trash in the appropriate containers.
 Please help keep our building clean and well maintained! - 3.
 Students need to demonstrate safe behavior at all times while at the Elley-Long Music Center.
 Running, rough housing, and using equipment for improper purposes will not be tolerated. - 4.
 During breaks from rehearsal, students should remain inside ELMC or in the area immediately surrounding the building and stay out of the street.
 Ensemble manager approval is required for students to go beyond this defined area. - 5.
 Everyone must take care to avoid damaging instruments or any property in the building.
 Members are responsible for their own instruments.
 Do not leave instruments or bows unattended where they might be damaged accidentally.
 Do not leave your instrument on your chair during breaks.
 Instruments should be safely put into cases during breaks or when not needed.
 All instruments should be insured; most homeowner or renter's insurance policies can include a rider to cover instrument insurance. - 6.
 The use of tobacco, alcohol or any illegal substances is strictly forbidden in and around the Elley-Long Music Center at all times.
-Also, students are forbidden from vaping or bringing a weapon of any kind (e.g. knife, firearm) to the Elley-Long Music Center or areas surrounding the Elley-Long Music Center.
+Also, students are forbidden from vaping or bringing any illegal substances, drug paraphernalia, or weapons of any kind (e.g. knife, firearm) to the Elley-Long Music Center, areas surrounding the Elley-Long Music Center, or any of our concert sites.
 Violations of this policy are grounds for suspension or expulsion.